Isolation to Empowerment

 Larry Bock is the founder of the USA Science and Engineering Festival, which is the world’s largest celebration of science and engineering.

 He has Stargardt’s Disease; a rare form of macular degeneration that’s caused him to lose much of his central vision.

 “I drove for a long time while I had Stargardt’s Disease,” Larry recalls, “but I had a few too many close calls, so I voluntarily gave up driving about ten years ago.”

 He lives in a rural area where everything is separated by vast distances and getting around without a car can be a major challenge.
 “When my wife was out of town and I was on my own, I was really just stuck at home and isolated.”

 To make matters worse, Larry’s home is surrounded by big, steep hills that make it impossible to get anywhere on a regular bike without arriving drenched in sweat.

 Larry found that a Pedego City Commuter was the perfect solution for him to quickly and easily get around.
-In fact, riding a Pedego is often faster than driving.
-“During rush hour, I’m just zipping past the cars and I get to wherever I want much faster than had I been in a car.”
+In fact, Pedegoing is often faster than driving.
+“During rush hour, I’m just zipping past the cars, and I get to wherever I want much faster than had I been in a car.”